Almarranz/GD_for_GNS_I/README.md

 # Geometric Distortions in GNS

+## There is not yet a define pipeline.
+Here the name and description of some scripts

+##
+- Runs `missfits`on cubes to divide them into slices.
+Then make a .list file containing the paths and names of the slices and feed with it `maxitrack`
+- **% missfits -d > default.missfits** generates de default configurataion file.
+- On the configuration file you can set `OUTFILE_TYPE  SPLIT` and `SAVE_TYPE NEW`.
+This would slice the MEF and conserve the original file, while saving the slices under a new name.
+- Make a .list files with then names and tha absolutes paths of the new genareted *miss* slices: ** ls *.miss.fits | xargs realpath > part[1,1]_c[1,2,3,4]_fits.list **

+### maxitract_chips.sh
+- Runs maxitract on fits slices for diffentes chips and rename the output file maxitract.output

+### maxitraxt_bad_slices.py

+- Combines all the maxitrack output files in a single list.
+This is combinient for comparing the bad slices selected by maxitrack with the bad slices selected by the operator (me)

+# OFFDATED

 ## Steps to Estimate and Apply Geometric Distortions (GD) on GNS2

 ---

 ### 0. Prepare Cubes for GD Corrections
 - Run `cubes_for_gd_corrections.py` to group all the cleaned cubes (reduced for sky, flat-fielded, and cleaned for cosmic rays) into four FITS files, one for each chip.